 What is a confidence score?

 The confidence score approximates how likely an intent is present in the message.
-For every message, the model assigns a score to every defined intent in the range of zero to 1.
-These scores add up to 1.
-A confidence score close to 1.0 means the system is strongly confident that a message contains an intent.
-A score close to zero suggests that a particular intent is likely not present in a message.
+A score of VERY GOOD means the system is strongly confident that a message contains an intent.
+A score of POOR suggests that a particular intent likely is not present in a message.

 What is a good confidence score?

 The system is designed to be conservative in how it assigns scores.
-It cannot assign every message a confidence score of 1.0, and it only assigns an intent to a message if the confidence score reaches a certain threshold.
-The current threshold is set at 0.6.
-Anything below 0.6 is assigned the intent of “Undefined.”
-A score of 0.65, for example, would mean that the message is assigned an intent with less than strong confidence, whereas a score around 0.9 would represent a high likelihood that the message has a particular intent.
+It cannot assign every message a confidence score of VERY GOOD, and it only assigns an intent to a message if the confidence score reaches a certain threshold.
+The current threshold is set at 60%.
+Anything below this is assigned the intent of “Undefined.”
+A score of 65%, for example, means that the message is assigned an intent with less than strong confidence, whereas a score around 90% would represent a high likelihood that the message has the intent.

 How should I use a model’s confidence scores to improve it?

 You should not use confidence scores to determine the model’s performance.
 The confidence scores are not a reflection of the accuracy of the model but an approximation of the likelihood of the intents associated with the scores.
 Instead, model accuracy, precision, and recall are the metrics we usually rely on to assess the performance of the model.

 What exactly is the similarity score in intent discovery?
 Does it represent syntactic similarity or lexical or both?